-Moreover, TAD is committed to positioning building technology within a broader range of cultural, ethical and critical contexts to identify how it can and does contribute ‘value’ to architecture and design.
+TAD is committed to positioning building technology within a broad range of cultural, ethical and critical contexts to identify how technology research contributes ‘value’ to architecture and design.
 It also invites manuscripts that review research and analytical methodologies, and field bibliographies associated with building-based technologies in order to embrace their projective potential as forms of cultural practice.

-The journal publishes peer-reviewed and non peer-reviewed manuscripts in the following categories.
-The majority of the journal’s content is comprised of peer-reviewed manuscripts.
-Invited manuscripts for Op/Positions, Research Methodologies, and Reviews, are solicited by the Editorial Board, single blind peer-reviewed, and include those listed below.
+The journal publishes both peer-reviewed (open to all) and invitation-only manuscripts.
+The majority of the journal’s content is comprised of double-blind peer-reviewed manuscripts.
+Invited manuscripts for Op/Positions, Research Methodologies, and Reviews, are solicited by the Editorial Board, are single-blind peer-reviewed.

 Manuscripts (3,000 – 5,000 words)

 The journal welcomes manuscripts from researchers in education and practice.
 A manuscript should: